 Unfortunately, this Apple product is also a bit more expensive than other cables, and we don't think it is quite as durable as some of the braided or reinforced options.
 We noticed a crease forming after our repeated bend test, and it has a much smaller reinforced strain relief section than other cables.
 It's still a good option for MacBook users, even if it is a bit more expensive.

-We did notice that the cable sheath makes this cable a little less bendable than some of the other options out there.
+The cable sheath makes this cable a little less bendable than some of the other options out there.
 The main body of the connectors are also metal, so they are a bit noisier and more prone to scratching when dragged across surfaces than their plastic counterparts.
 All in all, the CHOETECH is a great bargain option if you need USB-C to C cables and are willing to pay a little more for increased power ratings.

 If you're looking for a cable for fast data transfer without paying a high price for a USB 3.1 option, then the Syncwire USB-C is a good choice.
-This USB 3.0 cable has a stated maximum data transfer rate of 5 Gbps, which is considerably faster than the 480 Mbps of most USB 2.0 cables.
+This USB 3.0 cable has a stated maximum data transfer rate of five Gbps, which is considerably faster than the 480 Mbps of most USB 2.0 cables.
 It's a durable charging cord with a braided sheath and heavy-duty molded strain relief boot.
-It can fast-charge most devices with a maximum rated current of up to 3 amps.
+It can fast-charge most devices with a maximum rated current of up to three amps.

-The cable is rather bulky and the connector body on the USB-C side is a little thicker than some of the other options, so you can run into issues if you're using this with devices in waterproof or rugged cases.
+The cable is rather bulky, and the connector body on the USB-C side is a little thicker than some of the other options, so you can run into issues if you're using this with devices in waterproof or rugged cases.
 We also found a handful of customer reviews complaining that their cable didn't work with a Nintendo Switch, but we didn't find that to be an issue in our tests.
 The Syncwire is a good compromise if you are shopping for USB 3.0 functionality on a budget.

 The RAMPOW USB-C cable is a solid option that is fairly inexpensive with a faster data transfer rate.
-This USB 3.0 cable has a listed file transfer rate of up to 5 Gbps — much faster than the 480 Mbps of a typical USB 2.0 cable.
-It's available in a wide range of lengths and has a rated maximum power rating of 60 watts (20 volts, 3 amps).
+This USB 3.0 cable has a listed file transfer rate of up to five Gbps — much faster than the 480 Mbps of a typical USB 2.0 cable.
+It's available in a wide range of lengths and has a rated maximum power rating of 60 watts (20 volts, three amps).

 Overall, we didn't find the Aioneus cables to be our favorite.
 These cables are typically sold in packs of three, and they're indeed some of the least expensive options out there when you look at the price of an individual cable.
 They also share some traits with the top cables, such as over-molded strain relief and a braided sheath, but this wasn't enough to net them one of the top spots.